Cyprus Tax Residency Rules for Individuals

 - A day in the Republic is defined as a person's entrance and departure from the Republic on the same day.

-- The day on which a traveler leaves the Republic and returns is counted as a day outside the Republic.
+- If an individual leaves and returns to Cyprus on the same day, it is counted as a day outside the Republic.

 THE 183-DAY RULE